LucieKrepelkova/Kindred/README.md

 colours or font family in there.
 Font family will be called "font-family", colours will be called "backgroud-color" and "color" for background and text colours accordingly.
 The colours are in hex format, you can find the codes for the ones you like in here: https://htmlcolorcodes.com/ .

+If any of the changes are not visible in the app, hard restart your browser to make sure that you don't have it cashed.

 ## Main contacts